Cyril-CRGB/Portfolio3_Python_Essentials/README.md

 ## Testing:
 buggs :
-- I noticed that the data used had flaws in it.
-For instance nine time the letter A, and with that all the letters of the alphabet.
+I noticed that the data used had flaws in it.
+For instance
+- There is nine time the letter A, and with that all the letters of the alphabet.
 Which I found redoundant.
 Therefore I decided to get ride of them.
-- I noticed that there were POS (word positions) that had simply no position, it only contained empty braquets "".
+- There were POS (word positions) that had simply no position, it only contained empty braquets "".
+    -> solution:
+            1) erase the "" from database, not working I reached APIError [429]: Quota exceeded for quota metric
+            2) include exception for the programm to exclude empty POS to be selected for the game
-- I also noticed that some entry in the data were missing or contained - #NAME? - witch I decided to remove.
+- That some entry in the data were missing or contained - #NAME? - witch I decided to remove.
+    -> solution:
+            1) remove the rows that contains an error, not working I reached APIError [429]: Quota exceeded for quota metric
+            2) include exception for the programm to exclude meaningless word as - #NAME? -
+- That some POS (word positions) where unique, or reversed and could be joined to another without loosing much meaning: "n. & v.", "v. & n." and "n. & v. t."

-- I noticed that some word where repeated for each definition they can have.
+- That some word where repeated for each definition they can have.
 I decided to leave them out too.

 Thus I decided to analyse the data further to insure the data was meaningfull for the purpose of the game.
 I created a new python file called "datacleaning.py", and I duplicated the sheet of my googlesheet, renamed it "Original.." in order to keep trac of the modification of the data.